About Jellyfish

 Open beta in SD

-1,200+ early users on the waitlist.
+A growing waitlist of early users.
 Pro tier in private beta.
 Scaling carefully so the signal stays clean.
 The equation, finally shipping.

 What we believe